iomega/paired-data-form/README.md

 * PORT, https port application is running on.
 Default is 8443.
 * SHARED_TOKEN, token required to login to review area.
 * DOMAIN, domain the service is listening for and domain for which certificates are made
 * TLS_MODE, use email for proper cert when Internet facing.
-If not set uses self signed certificate, see https://caddyserver.com/docs/tls
+By default traffice is unencrypted, see https://caddyserver.com/docs/tls

 ```bash
 docker-compose up --build